 Study with Brussels

-In the next three years (2018-2021) VUB wants to develop an educational program based with a prominent focus on Community Based Learning.
+The VUB is developing an educational program with a prominent focus on Community Based Learning.
 Community Based Learning is experience oriented education that connects the academic side with community engagement.
-Quality education as cathalist community engagement, sense of responsability and personal growth.
+Quality education as catalyst community engagement, sense of responsibility and personal growth.
 In short, education in line with the humane, community and educational vision of the VUB.
 For more information, visit the website of UNIVER.CITY

 Arts & Science